Here’s what you will hear Biden talk about in his debut State of the Union - NewsBreak

 On Wednesday, Biden is scheduled to travel to Superior, Wisconsin, to “discuss Building a Better America,” according to the White House.

-The post Here’s what you will hear Biden talk about in his debut State of the Union appeared first on Daily Montanan .
+The post Here’s what you will hear Biden talk about in his debut State of the Union appeared first on Iowa Capital Dispatch .

 Comments / 0